-AHSE1100 History of Technology: A Cultural & Contextual Approach 4 AHSE AHSE1122 The Wired Ensemble-Instruments, Voices, Players 4 AHSE AHSE1135 The Digital Eye: Photography, Vision, and Visual 4 AHSE Communication AHSE1145 The Human Connection: Tools and Concepts from 4 AHSE Anthropology for Understanding Today's World AHSE1150 What is 'I'?
-4 AHSE AHSE1155 Identity from the Mind & the Brain: Who Am I and How 4 AHSE Do I Know AHSE1199 Arts, Humanities, Social Science Foundation Topic 4 AHSE All AHS foundation co urses offer:
+AHSE1100 History of Technology: A Cultural & Contextual Approach 4 AHSE AHSE1122 The Wired Ensemble -Instruments, Voices, Players 4 AHSE AHSE1135 The Digital Eye: Photography, Vision, and Visual 4 AHSE Communication AHSE1145 The Human Connection: Tools and Concepts from 4 AHSE Anthropology for Understanding Today's World AHSE1148 Dirt to Shirt: Global Garments in Context 4 AHSE AHSE1150 What is "I"?
+4 AHSE AHSE1155 Identity from the Mind & the Brain: Who Am I and How 4 AHSE Do I Know AHSE1199 Arts, Humanities, Social Science Foundation Topic 4 AHSE

-- an introduction and overview of an AHS discipline - writing instruction and practice
+All AHS foundation courses offer:

-- an introduction to contextual and critical thinking - examples of how to integrate content and perspectives of different disciplines.
+- an introduction and overview of an AHS discipline - writing instruction and practice - an introduction to contextual and critical thinking - examples of how to integrate content and perspectives of different disciplines.

-Entrepreneurship Foundation - One of:
+Entrepreneurship Foundation

-AHSE1515Products and Markets4 AHSEAHSE1515 Products and Markets is required in the first year, second semester (spring only) for all students.
+AHSE1515 Products and Markets 4 AHSE AHSE1515 Prod ducts and Markets is required in the first year, se cond semester (spring only) for all students.